Daniel and Geo Fuchs: Work series

-In the development of this project are parallels to the journeys of Bernd and Hilla Becher in their VW-Bus, as well as to the travel diary of John Steinbeck “The Journey with Charley: In search of America’s", who in 1960 undertook a three months journey through the USA with his already 10 year old French Poodle Charley in a specially designed Pickup-Camper, to revisit and rediscover the country he had been raised in and described in his novels.
+In the development of this project are parallels to the journeys of Bernd and Hilla Becher in their VW bus, as well as to the travel diary of John Steinbeck "The Journey with Charley: In search of America's", who in 1960 undertook a three months journey through the USA with his already 10 year old French poodle Charley in a specially designed pickup camper, to revisit and rediscover the country he had been raised in and described in his novels.

-Yet different to John Steinbeck is, that in Daniel and Geo Fuchs’ project, the dog is not just company, but the purpose for the journey.
-The goal is always to meet somewhere with renowned representatives of the art world, who create an artwork, which visualizes the Russian Toy Terrier female dog Halva.
+Yet different to John Steinbeck is, that in Daniel and Geo Fuchs's project, the dog is not just company, but the purpose for the journey.
+The goal is always to meet somewhere with renowned representatives of the art world, who create an artwork, which visualizes the Russian toy terrier female dog Halva.
 The idea, as well as realization, turned this project into something unique in the art world, as Halva will be the first dog, which at an uncertainly dated project end, has been photographed, painted, and drawn by a huge number of artists.